Glenbrook (Stamford): History

 In 1856, English pharmacist Charles Henry Phillips, best known for his invention of milk of magnesia, built a wax and camphor factory in present-day Glenbrook, along the banks of the Noroton River.
 The factory, located at 666 Glenbrook Road, would be sold to Sterling Drug, remain operational until 1975 or 1976.

 The initial ascent of modern-day Glenbrook began in 1866, when the construction of a railroad from Stamford's town center to nearby New Canaan fueled minor land speculation.
 In October 1866, J.M.B.
 Whitton, a Philadelphia resident, purchased a 19 acre tract of land in the area, which was then known as New Hope, to divide into plots to resell to prospective residents.
 This land included the old Dixon Homestead.
 The New Canaan railroad was built five years later, passing through the center of Whitton's land.
 Whitton laid out streets, including Cottage Avenue, Union Street, and Railroad Avenue.
 In the years following Whitton's original 1866 purchase, a number of other businessmen purchase large tracts of land in the area to divide into individual residential plots.

 In the 1870s, New Hope residents began increasingly referring to the area as "Glen-Brook" or "Glenbrook".
 By 1874, the area began being officially referred to as "Glenbrook" in official land deeds.

 Former U.S. President and Civil War General Ulysses S. Grant sometimes visited Glenbrook after he left the White House in 1877.
 He often visited to play poker with Ferdinand Ward, a business partner of his who owned a home at Strawberry Hill Avenue and Holbrook Drive.
 When Grant found out that Ward was cheating clients, he stopped visiting.
 The firm failed in 1884 and Grant went bankrupt.
 The gatehouse of Ward's estate remains, but the other buildings are gone.

 By the 1880s, the area began seeing non-residential uses, such as schoolhouses and churches.

 In 1892, the fast-growing city of Stamford proposed a new city government which would include Glenbrook within its boundaries.
 Some residents were strongly opposed to this, and hired an attorney to prevent the annexation into Stamford.

 Until the 1960s Stamford's now large neighborhoods, like Glenbrook, were often looked on as individual, unofficial towns, and residents would write their mailing addresses using the name "Glenbrook, Conn." instead of "Stamford, Conn."

 In the 1950s, the train station was moved from a spot near the Courtland Avenue overpass (on the New Haven Line) to its present location a bit to the northwest on the New Canaan Branch.
 In the 2000s, city officials considered building a second train station in the area, possibly at the original Glenbrook station site.

+Prior to 2020, the neighborhood was served by the Glenbrook Community Center, a local community center.
+In 2022, Mayor Caroline Simmons proposed converting the disused building into affordable housing, although the plan was ultimately scrapped.
+As of November 2022, the building remains vacant.